 Introduction I’ve just finished the wonderful SQL Antipatterns book by Bill Karwin.
 The book is a must-have reference for any developer that has to interact with a relational database system.
 This post is a review of what this book is all about and why you should be interested in reading it.

-Introduction I’m now reading the wonderful SQL Antipatterns book by Bill Karwin.
-The book is a great reference for any developer that needs to interact with a Relational Database System.
-In this book, the Entity-Attribute-Value (EAV) model is portrayed as an Anti-Pattern.
-Although I must admit that a proper relational schema is almost always the best approach when designing an enterprise system, there are use cases when the EAV model is justified.
-In this post, I’m going to explain when to use EAV and how to transpose a ResultSet so that rows… Read More
+Introduction While reading the wonderful SQL Antipatterns book by Bill Karwin, which is a great reference for any developer that needs to interact with a Relational Database System, I found an example where the SQL PIVOT clause would work like a charm.
+In this post, I’m going to explain how to transpose a ResultSet using PIVOT so that rows become columns.

 Introduction As I explained in this previous article, you can map calculated properties using Hibernate @Formula, and the value is generated at query time.
 In this post, you’ll see how you can use a custom SQL fragment to customize the JOIN relationship between two entities, or an entity and a collection of embeddable types.